LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC.md

 It's more tricky with generating the API JSON Web Tokens (JWTs) and inputting the name of it as it is so long and requires that you create and authorize a machine-to-machine application.
 Let's do that now.

 I assume you want to create a token that auto-renews.
-For that matter we need to create a production token.
-But in the chance you want to create a test token I will already show you how to do that.
+For that matter we need to create a production token which I plan to show in the next tutorial.
+But if you want to create a test token I will already show you how to do that.

 If you just want to create a Production token.
 Skip to the heading **Create & Authorize a Production Token.**